riverluara/love-peace/README.md

-# IGME-601 Fall 2018 Team *YOUR_TEAM_NAME* Overview
+# IGME-601 Fall 2018 TeamE Overview
 This README contains basic information about the project and its artifacts.
 If kept up to date, it will act as a primary dashboard for the project.

 ## Team

-- JaJuan Webster
 - Israel Anthony
 - Sadanand Naik
+- Yun Jiang
+- JaJuan Webster
 - Weihao Yan
-- Yun Jiang

 ## Mission Statement
-*Replace this with the overall objectives that your team has agreed upon.
-What is the goal of the project (from a learning and product perspective)?
-Who is your target audience?
-How will you define success?*
+Creating an action-packed space-racing experience with a challenging environment.
+Our target audience is those who enjoy racing but a little bit of a twist to it; strategy-targeted, simulation.
+Success will be defined by having the How will you define success?*

 ## Communications

 ### Slack
-*Add info about how to join/use your team's Slack workspace.
-What is it?
-List the channels and how each should be used? etc.*
+Workspace Name: 2181-igme-601-TeamE

+#### Channels
+#contact_info: contact information of all the devs working on the project
+#general: general conversation regarding the project
+#github_repo: connection to the git repo
+#random: anything unrelated to the project
+#virtual_standups: provides weekly check-ins from all devs
+#when2meet: set meeting times outside of class

 ### Meeting Times
-*Set at least 1 out-of-class meeting time and note times when the entire group is usually free for additional meetings as needed.*
+*Meeting Time:* Mondays 1pm (1:15pm) - 2pm in _Golisano 2000_

 ### Trello
 This project will use Trello for sprint planning and to track user story status.